-2.1 copyreg — Register pickle support functions
+2.1 copyreg — Register pickle support functions [68]

-“Copyreg — Register Pickle Support Functions — Python 3.8.0 Documentation,” Python.org, 2019, https://docs.python.org/3/library/copyreg.html.

 The copyreg module offers a way to define functions used while pickling specific objects.

 The pickle, cPickle, and copy modules use those functions when pickling/copying those objects.
 The module provides configuration information about object constructors which are not classes.
 Such constructors may be factory functions or class instances.